-Xcel Energy Partners in Energy provides communities in Minnesota, Wisconsin, and Colorado services to develop and implement an energy or electric vehicle action plan.
+Xcel Energy Partners in Energy provides communities in Minnesota, Wisconsin, and Colorado services to develop and implement energy, beneficial electrification or electric vehicle action plans.
 Every community has its own unique energy needs and priorities, and Partners in Energy tailors its services to complement each community's vision.
 As part of this offering, we have developed several toolkits to help communities reach their energy goals.